Melanism

 Melanism is the congenital excess of melanin in an organism resulting in dark pigment.

 Pseudomelanism, also called abundism, is another variant of pigmentation, identifiable by dark spots or enlarged stripes, which cover a large part of the body of the animal, making it appear melanistic.

 The morbid deposition of black matter, often of a malignant character causing pigmented tumors, is called melanosis.

 Adaptation

 Melanism related to the process of adaptation is called adaptive.
 Most commonly, dark individuals become fitter to survive and reproduce in their environment as they are better camouflaged.
 This makes some species less conspicuous to predators, while others, such as leopards, use it as a foraging advantage during night hunting.
 Typically, adaptive melanism is heritable: A dominant allele, which is entirely or nearly entirely expressed in the phenotype, is responsible for the excessive amount of melanin.
+By contrast, adaptive melanism associated with Batesian mimicry in Zelandoperla fenestrata stoneflies is controlled by a recessive allele at the ebony locus.

-Adaptive melanism has been shown to occur in a variety of animals, including mammals such as squirrels, many cats and canids, and coral snakes.
-Adaptive melanism can lead to the creation of morphs, the most notable example being the peppered moth, whose evolutionary history in the United Kingdom is offered as a classic instructional tool for teaching the principles of natural selection.
+A more replicated example of human-induced shifts in melanism has arisen from repeated selection against melanic Zelandoperla fenestrata stonefly phenotypes following widespread deforestation in New Zealand.